top of page

 “Won’t drinking water first make us swallow the Ama on the tongue?”

+It’s a valid question, but it’s based on a misunderstanding of what Ama actually is, how it behaves, and how Ayurveda distinguishes between different forms of metabolic waste.
 This article clarifies the correct morning sequence according to classical Ayurvedic texts, explains it through modern physiology, and clears up common misconceptions so you can follow a routine that is both authentically Ayurvedic and clinically sound.

 Understanding Ama: The Key to the Morning Routine

 Ayurveda recognises that Ama is not a single, uniform substance.
 Instead, it varies based on its composition, solubility, and location in the body.
+To understand the morning routine, you must understand these two relevant types:

 1. Lipid-Soluble (Oily/Sticky) Ama - Seen on the Tongue